Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 What level of expertise can a patent owner expect from the courts?

 Most judges have no technical background.
-Expert testimony and reports from judicial appraisal centres and court-appointed experts can be used to help judges identify and understand the technical facts of a patent case.
-The patent owner can submit an application to the court to request one or two expert to testify in court, and provide opinions on technical issues in the case.
-Experts can offer opinions to the appraisal reports or questions asked by the judicial appraiser.
+Expert testimony and reports from judicial appraisal centres and court-appointed appraisers can be used to help judges identify and understand the technical facts of a patent case.
+The patent owner can submit an application to the court to request one or two expert assistants to testify in court and provide opinions on technical issues in the case.
+Expert assistants can offer opinions to the appraisal reports or questions asked by the judicial appraiser.

 Since the end of 2014, China established three IP courts in Beijing, Shanghai and Guangzhou.
 Within the IP courts, there is a network of technical investigation officers.
+Judges have the discretion to designate an investigation officer to participate in any civil and administrative patent cases.
 The investigation officers can offer opinions on the technical issues in the cases and answer judges’ questions on technical issues.

 Are cases decided by one judge, a panel of judges or a jury?